citp/privacy-policy-historical/n/no/not/notonthehighstreet.com.md

 ---|---
 **Criteo; Struq** | notonthehighstreet.com work with third party agencies Criteo and Struq to display banner advertising on other selected websites within their display networks.
 The cookies used by Criteo and Struq help us to monitor and improve the effectiveness of our banner advertising and to refine the targeting of these campaigns so that we are displaying the most relevant content for each individual.
 The information collected through these cookies is anonymous and does not identify specific individuals.
 **Google Adwords; MSN/Bing** | Google Adwords and MSN/Bing use cookies to track our paid advertising activity on Google and MSN/Bing.
 We use the information collected by these cookies to help us determine where our ads will be most effective online.
 The information collected through these cookies is anonymous and does not identify specific individuals.
-**Google Analytics** | Google Analytics use cookies to collect data that helps us understand how people are using the site.
+**Google Analytics Premium** | Google Analytics Premium use cookies to collect data that helps us understand how people are using the site.
 We use this information to identify how and where we can improve the customer experience.
 The information collected through these cookies is anonymous and does not identify specific individuals.
+The information generated by the cookies about your use of the website and your current IP-address will be transmitted by your browser to, and stored by, Google on servers in the United States and other countries.
+Google will use this information on behalf of notonthehighstreet.com for the purpose of evaluating your use of the website, compiling reports on website activity and providing other services relating to website activity and internet usage to the website operator.
+The IP address collected through Google Analytics will not be associated with any other data held by Google.
+You may stop the transmission of information generated by the cookies about your use of the website and of your IP address to Google, by downloading it and installing the Google Analytics Opt-out Browser Add-on available here: http://tools.google.com/dlpage/gaoptout.
 **Peerius** | Peerius use cookies to track the activity of customers on the site in order to help us provide the most relevant product recommendations to you based on the products you have previously viewed or purchased and the categories in which you have previously expressed an interest.
 **ShareThis** | Share This allows customers to share content, products and web pages from our website with other websites and social networking sites.
 The cookies used by Share This allow us to track the type of content, products and pages that our users are sharing to help us better understand which content is most engaging for our customers so that we can improve the content and customer experience in other areas of the website.
 **Qubit** | QuBit use cookies to track the behavioral activity of customers across the site in order to help us improve the customer experience and identify any problems customers may be having using areas of the site.
 We also use this information to refine all our marketing activity to ensure it is as relevant as possible for each individual customer.